“Who am I? Why am I here?” *

 - The thinking and writings of the American Transcendentalists, especially Henry David Thoreau (Walden) and Ralph Waldo Emerson (“Essay on Self-Reliance”)

-- “For when the One Great Scorer comes to mark against your name, he writes that you won or lost but how you played the game.”
+- “For when the One Great Scorer comes to mark against your name, he writes not that you won or lost but how you played the game.”
 (Grantland Rice)

 - John Irving’s books, especially The World According to Garp and Cider House Rules